jongstra/gvb_scraper/README.md

 ## Run

+#### Activate the virtual environment, if it isn't active already:
+    source venv/bin/activate

-#### Spin up the 'database' Docker container:
+#### Start the 'database' Docker container.
+The -d flag makes the database container run in the background:
-	docker-compose up database
+	docker-compose up -d database

-#### Run the 'scraper' Docker container (downloads the data to cache, and fills the database with the raw data):
+#### Run the 'scraper' Docker container (downloads the data to cache, and fills the database with all raw data):
     docker-compose up scraper

 #### Instead of running the 'scraper' docker container directly, we can also run the scraping script outside of the Docker container.
-The --debug flag ensures that we only download and process a small amount of files from our data source, and that we see all debug log messages.
-The --local flag ensures that we use the correct database configuration settings for local development.
+We can do this by directly calling the scrape.py script while using the --local flag, to ensure that fitting database configuration settings are used.
+The --debug flag can also be used to download & process a small amount of files from our data source.
     python scraper/scrape.py --debug --local

 ## Check

-#### Check the log file to see what operations have been performed (instead of printing it with cat, you can also open the log file with an editor):
-    cat gvbScraperLog.log

 #### Check the data in the database using DBeaver:
 Start DBeaver and connect to the database.
 Make sure the database docker is running.
-When developing locally, the settings in scraper/config.ini can be used to connect to the database.
+At the time of writing, the settings to connect with the local database are as follows:

+    host=localhost
+    port=9000
+    database=gvb
+    username=postgres
+    password=insecure